 Academy of European Medieval Martial Arts publishes ‘The Art of Longsword Combat – Book 1′ written by David M. Cvet with contributions by Anton Cvet, Brian McIlmoyle, Dave Murphy, Peter Kautz and Greg Mele.
 The book was released as a PDF downloadable from the group website.

-Schola Gladiatoria is founded by Matt Easton and several other former members of Terry Brown’s Company of Maisters as well as The Exiles.
+Schola Gladiatoria is founded by Matt Easton and several other former members of Terry Brown’s Company of Maisters, as well as from The Exiles.

 Guy Windsor moves to Finland to open a school teaching historical fencing lessons full time.